rotundasoftware/cartero/README.md

 #### The relative to absolute path transform (style assets only)

-Cartero automatically applies a transform to your style assets that replaces relative `url()`s with absolute urls, calculated using the `outputDirUrl` option, so that relative urls in css files do not break when the files are concatenated into bundles.
+Cartero automatically applies a transform to your style assets that replaces relative `url()`s with absolute urls, calculated using the `outputDirUrl` option (after any local / default transforms are applied).
+This transform is necessary so that relative urls in css files do not break when the files are concatenated into bundles.
 For example, the following url reference in a third party module will work even after concatenation:

 ```css
 div.backdrop {